Quebec women in Thailand poisoned by Fugu?

 at this time.

-14 thoughts on “Quebec women in Thailand poisoned by Fugu?”
+14 Replies to “Quebec women in Thailand poisoned by Fugu?”

 1. That’s funny Iggy, the very next line in the book was “I’ll stick to trout and walleye thank you very much”